git4unrealnondev/FuseJpegXLLayer/README.md

 Any JPGs and PNGs put into mountPoint/ will be compressed  using JPEGXL.

-In resources compile JPEGXL's Source Code according to: https://gitlab.com/wg1/jpeg-xl
+Make a folder called resources and compile JPEGXL's Source Code according to: https://gitlab.com/wg1/jpeg-xl

 jpegxl is currently in alpha as of Oct 27, 2020 so dont put anything serious in their otherwise you might not be able to get your data out when a new change happens